vibeus/vibe-website/content/video-tutorial/ai-text-converter/index.md

-Vibe's AI Text Converter feature can convert handwriting to text on your digital whiteboard solution.
+Vibe's AI Text Converter feature can convert handwriting to text on your digital whiteboard.